Plurality voting: Fewer political parties

-Wasted votes are those cast for candidates who are virtually sure to lose in a safe seat, and votes cast for winning candidates in excess of the number required for victory.
-Plurality voting systems function on a "winner-takes-all" principle, which means that the party of the losing candidate in each riding receives no representation in government, regardless of the amount of votes they received.
-For example, in the UK general election of 2005, 52% of votes were cast for losing candidates and 18% were excess votes, a total of 70% wasted votes.
-That is perhaps the most fundamental criticism of FPTP since a large majority of votes may play no part in determining the outcome.
-Alternative electoral systems, such as Proportional Representation, attempt to ensure that almost all of the votes are effective in influencing the result, which minimizes vote wastage.
-Such a system decreases disproportionality in election results and is credited for increasing voter turnout.

 Voter turnout

-Voter apathy is prevalent in plurality voting systems such as FPTP.
+Political apathy can be prevalent in plurality voting systems.
 Studies suggest that plurality voting system fails to incentivize citizens to vote, which results in very low voter turnouts.
 Under this system, many people feel that voting is an empty ritual that has no influence on the composition of legislature.
-Voters are not assured that the number of seats that political parties are accorded will reflect the popular vote, which disincentives them from voting and sends the message that their votes are not valued, and participation in elections does not seem necessary.
+Voters are not assured that the number of seats that political parties are accorded will reflect the popular vote, which disincentivizes them from voting and sends the message that their votes are not valued, and participation in elections does not seem necessary.